gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 _These chords create an association with how a symbol is used or the position of a previously established chord_.
 ![chordic-association](./15-association.png)

 When addressing someone, you can use the **At Sign** or point at the person – this chord makes your right hand point at the person you’re addressing.
 An **Asterisk** is used for footnotes at the bottom of a page – this chord uses the bottom row, where a footnote would be.
-The **Ampersand** uses the same chord as Plus, only with one less letter.
+The **Ampersand** uses the same chord as Plus (both symbols can mean "and"), only with one less letter.
 Words like “an-K-H” may activate this chord.
 The **Hashtag** symbol looks like an Equals sign with two vertical lines – so, the Hashtag chord is made up of the Equals chord and the letter “I,” a vertical line.

 ------
 ## Action Chords